 The Group's Telecommunication system construction contract typically includes a range of contractual performances, such as equipment sales and installation service and their combinations.
 Equipment sales and installation service that are distinctly separable are accounted for standalone contractual performances.
-Combinations of equipment sales and installation services that are not individually separable are accounted for as standalone contractual performances, as customer can benefit from the individual use of such combinations or their use together with other readily available resources and such combinations among themselves are distinctly separable from one another.
-As the control of both the aforesaid equipment sales and installation service that are distinctly separable and combinations of equipment sales and installation services that are not individually separable is transferred to the customer upon the latter's inspection and acceptance, the Group recognises revenue from the standalone contractual performance obligation upon completion of the customer's inspection and acceptance.
+Combinations of equipment sales and installation services that are not individually separable are accounted for as standalone contractual performances, can benefit from the individual use of such combinations or their use together with other readily available resources and such combinations among themselves are distinctly separable from one another.
+As the control of both the aforesaid equipment sales and installation services that are not individually separable is transferred to the customer upon the latter's inspection and acceptance, the Group recognises revenue from the standalone contractual performance obligation at the point of time after performance of the relevant standalone contractual obligation upon completion of the customer's inspection and acceptance.